Copyright: stockbroker / 123RF Stock Photo

 Today, mobile marketing is the way of the future.
 By 2016, more than two billion smartphones will be in use worldwide, ensuring that mobile marketing is here to stay.

 To reach this vast marketing audience, businesses need to understand the tried and true ways to reach these customers.
-A text messaging campaign is one such proven strategy for reaching a mobile audience, and these 11 SMS marketing best-practices will provide your business with the insight needed to run an effective text messaging campaign.
+A text messaging campaign is one such proven strategy for reaching a mobile audience, and these 11 SMS marketing best-practices will provide your business with the insight needed to run an effective sms texting communication campaign.

 1. Get the Customer's Permission, First and Foremost